On May 26, NGINX issued a security announcement that fixed a DNS resolver vulnerability (CVE -2021-23017) in the NGINX resolver.

 Apache APISIX only uses some features of NGINX, other core functions, such as:

 - Route matching

 - Dynamic Certificate

 are all implemented by Apache APISIX instead of the built-in mechanism of NGINX, so it will not be affected by this security vulnerability.

-Apache APISIX is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, grayscale publishing, service meltdown , authentication , observability and so on.
+Apache APISIX is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, canary release, service meltdown , authentication , observability and so on.

 You can use Apache APISIX to handle traditional north-south traffic, as well as east-west traffic between services.

 In the cloud-native era, dynamic and observability are standard features of API gateway.

 This architecture of Apache APISIX can not only meet the elastic scaling and rapid release under the cloud-native architecture, but also be more efficient, flexible and secure.
 It also cooperates with SkyWalking deeply in observability, improving service management capability greatly.

 Welcome to follow and use Apache APISIX: https://github.com/apache/apisix